Australia to evacuate more than 200 citizens from cruise ship quarantined at Japan port

 On Sunday, the United States evacuated about 400 citizens from the Diamond Princess, while Canada, Italy, South Korea and Hong Kong have also announced plans to repatriate passengers.

-Reporting by Colin Packham; Editing by Himani Sarkar
+Reporting by Colin Packham; Editing by Himani Sarkar and Gerry Doyle